mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 In the previous chapter, you learned how to integrate an API into your app.

-In this chapter, you'll be wrapping up the SpaceX app by creating a launch details page.
-You'll create the Details page, navigate from the List page, and learn how to pass context (or data) to the Details page during navigation.
+In this chapter, you'll be wrapping up the SpaceX app by creating a launch detail page.
+You'll create the Detail page, navigate from the List page, and learn how to pass context (or data) to the Detail page during navigation.
 Finally, you'll learn how to use various Theme classes to align UI elements.

-### Navigating to the Details Page
+### Navigating to the Detail Page

-Now that you've created a page showing the list of launches, let's build a details page that shows the details of a launch.
+Now that you've created a page showing the list of launches, let's build a detail page that shows the detail of a launch.

 <h4 class="exercise-start">
-    <b>Exercise</b>: Adding the Details page
+    <b>Exercise</b>: Adding the Detail page
 </h4>

 In chapter 3 you added the list page to your app by creating a new component.
-Adding the details page is the same process.
-In this exercise, you'll be creating the Details page.
+Adding the detail page is the same process.
+In this exercise, you'll be creating the Detail page.

 We're not going to walk you through this process step by step, so try it out for yourself.
 If you're new to Angular, that's ok.
 Don't feel like you need to have mastered what it takes to create a new page without help.
 We'll give you a few pointers: first, review what you did in [chapter 3](#chapter3.0); second, use this checklist to make sure you didn't forget any steps.

 > **IMPORTANT**
 >
-> Before you get started, we'll be navigating to the details page in a different way than we did previously.
+> Before you get started, we'll be navigating to the detail page in a different way than we did previously.
 So, you won't need to create a tap event handler in the UI markup or Detail component class.
 You will still need to register the *detail* route, so don't forget to create that.

 <br/>